 Quick Start

 This section explains how to run RVComp on an FPGA board using a prebuilt bitstream and Linux image.
-Please Download the following files from the release page.

 Please make sure the necessary tools and the FPGA board are ready: